A Framework for the AEC Industry

 “Most firms don’t measure their Preconstruction Gap.
 That’s why they don’t know they have one.”

-Talk to Andrew02 About Andrew
+03 About Andrew

-Andrew Fortinberry is a construction industry strategist and construction industry practitioner with over fifteen years at the intersection of preconstruction strategy, digital delivery, and operational performance.
-He works directly with general contractors-lifecycle BIM and VDC delivery firm headquartered in Decatur, Georgia.
+Andrew Fortinberry is a construction industry strategist with fifteen years at the intersection of preconstruction strategy, digital delivery, and operational performance.

-Andrew is the originator of the Preconstruction Gap framework.
+He is the originator of the Preconstruction Gap framework.
 His whitepaper, speaking engagements, and published content have established him as one of the most distinct voices in AEC thought leadership today.

 Everything he builds is for his son Leonardo.

-03 The Whitepaper
+04 The Whitepaper

 Whitepaper — 2026